-I return you now to the year 1987 (or was it '86?), and my friend William C.'s 'AGE of CHAMPIONS' Champions RPG campaign, now in its sixth, and a half year.
+I return you now to the year 1986 and my friend William C.'s 'AGE of CHAMPIONS' Champions RPG campaign, now in its sixth and a half year.

 A year and a half into the second chapter, 'The Bronze Age', things have taken a most unusual, epic, and challenging turn...

-A new player had joined the fray as the heroic, technological genius Christian Scaramangler, heir to the Scaramangler Foundation, and Scaramangler Technologies.
+A new player had joined the fray as the heroic, technological genius Christian Scaramangler, heir to the Scaramangler Foundation and Scaramangler Industries.
 With his father having been accidentally killed by aliens, Chrisitan Scaramangler has embraced the world-wide distrust of extraterrestrials.
 And then some.

 While simultaneously standing side-by-side with the heroes of UNTIL's Project: UNITY, Scaramangler (and his player) secretly used his money, influence, technology, and most of all his devious brilliance to waylay the team's leader, Omni.

-Omni you see is an alien, and one of the most beloved heroes in the USA.
-Scaramangler's player spent a good deal of time, and effort trying to embarass, frame, beat-up*, and otherwise hinder Omni at every turn.
+Omni is an alien you see and one of the most beloved heroes in the USA, if not the world.
+Scaramangler's player spent a good deal of time and effort trying to embaress, frame, beat-up*, and otherwise hinder Omni at every turn.

-While the game appeared to be going great, there was real concern behind the scenes on the part of Will, and Dave (Omni's player).
+While the game appeared to be going great, there was real concern behind the scenes on the part of Will (the GM) and Dave (Omni's player).
 How long could they all keep this up?
 Would character animosity bleed over into player animosity?
-How would Omni, and the other heroes balance the scales as more new players came in wanting to play villains?
+How would Omni and the other heroes balance the scales as more new players came in wanting to play villains?

-One day, with no particular fanfare before hand, as the group assembled to play their next session, I sauntered over to say hello to Dave, and some of the other players.
-I then sat off to the side, and waited for an appropriate moment to make my entrance.
+One day, with no particular fanfare before hand, the group assembled to play their next session and I sauntered over to say hello to Dave and some of the other players.
+I then sat off to the side and waited for an appropriate moment to make my character's entrance.

-The scenario that day was that Scaramangler Industries was unveiling the new Mark IV (I think) Minute Men robots - good guy versions of the Sentinels from Marvel Comics that helped protect the Scaramangler Foundation.
-Some were to be shipped to PRIMUS, some to UNTIL, and a few were going overseas to Britain's MI-13, and Japan's Superhuman Self-Defense Force.
+The scenario that day involved Scaramangler Industries unveiling the new Mark IV (I think) Minute Men robots - good guy versions of the Sentinels from Marvel Comics that helped protect the Scaramangler Foundation.
+Some were to be shipped to PRIMUS, some to UNTIL, and a few were going overseas to Britain's MI-13 and Japan's Superhuman Self-Defense Force.

 The Scaramangler Industries 'Minute Men'